TFusionOcc: T-Primitive Based Object-Centric Multi-Sensor Fusion Framework for 3D Occupancy Prediction: TFusionOcc

 \subsubsection{3D Sparse Conv-based Self-Attention Module}

-The self-attention module is demonstrated in Figure \ref{selfatten}.
-Each T-primitive center $m_{i}$ is treated as a 3D point, and we can acquire a set of 3D points based on T-primitive.
-Then, this T-primitive-based sparse 3D point cloud undergoes a coordinate transformation from Cartesian to cylindrical coordinates, followed by voxelization, yielding a sparse voxel volume in cylindrical coordinates.
+Each T-primitive center $m_{i}$ is treated as a 3D point, and we can acquire a set of 3D points based on a set of T-primitives.
+Then, this T-primitive-based sparse 3D point cloud undergoes a coordinate transformation from Cartesian to Cylindrical coordinates, followed by voxelization, yielding a sparse voxel volume in cylindrical coordinates.
 Lastly, the 3D sparse convolution applies to this sparse voxel volume to perform the self-attention operation.
 Since our T-primitives are initialized in cylindrical coordinates, we perform the self-attention operation in the same coordinates to better preserve the scene's fine-grained 3D geometry.